snwh/faba-icon-theme/README.md

 If you find any bugs or issues with Faba or if you have a question, you can visit Faba's issue tracker on [GitHub](https://github.com/snwh/faba-icon-theme/issues).

-If you're feeling awesome, you may add icons I've missed or that you would like using this [form](http://goo.gl/39uPJU) or contribute a [donation](http://www.mokaproject.com/#donate/ "Donate"). :)
+If you're feeling awesome, you may add icons I've missed or that you would like using this [form](http://mokaproject.com/requests) or contribute a [donation](http://www.mokaproject.com/#donate/ "Donate"). :)

+###Getting Faba

+Faba and all it's supplementary themes can be downloaded [here](http://mokaproject.com/faba-icon-theme/download).

 ###Supplementary Themes